-It is hard to believe that I am the mother of a teenager!
-Yes, my older daughter is 13.
+It is hard to believe that I am the mother of teenagers!
+Yes, my daughters are 13 & 18.

 I attended a PTA meeting at her school last week and there was a speaker.
 One of many topics she discussed were teens and their self image.
 The speaker quoted several studies and surveys proving that some of the biggest issues for teen girls is their appearance, how they look and they feel pressure to look "perfect".

-Being that my daughter is 13 she is not yet obsessed about her appearance, but I see some of her friends borderline becoming so...
+Being that my younger daughter is 13, she is not yet obsessed about her appearance, but I see some of her friends borderline becoming so...

 Now, being in the cosmetics industry, I found myself sitting there and listening to this speaker and starting to feel almost uncomfortable in my own skin.
 And what constantly kept going through my mind was HOW do I help my daughter feel and look good (more importantly feel) without becoming too obsessed about her appearance?

 The speaker said that coaches found that many girls, who were into sports in their tweens, became less interested in their junior and senior years of high school because these girls became concerned of how they looked playing sports and being sweaty!
 Really?